 At first, we thought the entire data link process was incredibly difficult and something we would never master, until we did.
 A piece of cake.
 But things are changing on March 29th, 2018.

-There are rumors the March 29th, 2018 implementation date is going to change.
-But even if it does, if you want to use data link over in the North Atlantic High Level Airspace, you need to pay attention.
+There were rumors the March 29th, 2018 implementation date is going to change.
+The FAA deadline has changed (see Updates, below.)
+But that didn't change the ICAO deadline: if you want to use data link in the North Atlantic High Level Airspace, you need to pay attention.
 Your existing Letter of Authorization or Operations Specification (A056) is about to become invalid.

 Wait a minute, you say.
 You pay attention to these things.
 It is February and all this happens NEXT MONTH.
 Why weren't you told about this?